Two men charged months after three KC Chiefs fans were found dead in backyard

 A friend's lawyer, Andrew Talge, rejected this notion, saying that on the day the men were discovered, the friend had texted Willis after being contacted via messages from McGeeney’s fiance and Johnson’s mother, but Willis didn’t respond.

-Fox reported that Willis soon left the home and moved into a rehab facility.
+Fox News reported that Willis soon left the home and moved into a rehab facility.

-Carson is in jail on a $100,000 cash bond while Willis is reported to be set to surrender himself on the warrant issued and post his cash bond of $100,000, according to WDAF.
+Carson is in jail on a $100,000 cash bond while Willis is reported to be set to surrender himself on the warrant issued and post his cash bond of $100,000.